ryanleis/terraform-servicenow-integration-updateset/README.md

 # Terraform Servicenow Integration Update Set

-This Integration/ App was installed from VCS and then exported into a single Update Set for testing on-Prem ServiceNow instances only.
+This Integration/ App was installed from VCS and then exported into a single Update Set for testing on-Prem ServiceNow instances that cannot reach the ServiceNow Store.

 Note:
 -----------
 This is for testing purposes only ....
 It is not the official HashiCorp app! <br />
 **Do not use in production!** <br />

-For the Officlal / Certified app please download from the:
+For the Officlal / Certified app please download from the: <br />
 **ServiceNow Store** - https://store.servicenow.com/

 ------------------